manhnguy/Contact-Tracing/README.md

 # I. Introduction

 Contact tracing is an essential public health tool for controlling infectious disease outbreaks such as those caused by the COVID-19 virus[@1; @2].
-Before May 2021, with wildtype and alpha variants of COVID-19[@3], Ho Chi Minh city (HCM)-- the largest city in the south of Vietnam, had a few outbreaks and successfully contained them in a short period.
+Before May 2021, with wild-type and alpha variants of COVID-19[@3], Ho Chi Minh city (HCM)-- the largest city in the south of Vietnam, had a few outbreaks and successfully contained them in a short period.
 One of the factors contributing to the success in HCM was intensive contact tracing for quarantine and isolation.

 Policies for isolation and quarantine rely on accurate knowledge of the duration after infection before the virus can be detected (latency time) and the duration after infection for these symptoms to appear (incubation time).
 Studies on the variation of these parameters are hampered by incomplete information, often based on data that were not primarily collected for scientific purposes.

 In HCM, Public health staff contacted and traced up to the second generation of cases' contacts.
 The confirmed case report was recorded in a word file with very simple template and inconsistent contacts history.

 With the spread of Delta variant from May, 2021[@3], the number of cases increased rapidly within a short period overwhelming the contact tracing work as the work on the word files took time.
 There were recommendations about digital forms that could improve the contact tracing process[@4], and WHO also developed digital tools[@5] in 2020 to support public health staff.
 However, the tools seemed to be complicated and was not used in HCM in 2021.
 Drawing from our experiences while working on confirmed case reports in HCM from May to July 2021, we have designed and proposed a prototype tool.
 This tool encompasses a straightforward digital questionnaire form implemented on the KoboToolbox platform[@6], aiding in the tracing of contacts and facilitating direct data analysis using the R language with the KoboconnectR package[@7].
-And, an R Shiny application to visualize the network between case.
+And, an R Shiny application to visualize the network between cases.

 # II.
 Objectives